Miniature Concrete House Building Manual

 Take two “119x10” boards.
 Use them to form a square by adding their edges to the sides of the “175x10”.
 Prop one triangle upright for stability or ask someone to help you.
 The distance between the triangles is important because it provides stability for placing other boards in the notches.
 Glue “119x10” boards to the sides as shown in the picture.

-Then take one 175x7 board, glue its side and attach it between the 175x10 and 119x10 boards as shown in the photo.
+Take one 175x7 board, glue its sides and attach it between the 119x10 boards as a base as shown in the plan.

 Do the same with the other board on the opposite side.